Most significant risks and uncertainties and risk management responses

 Strong change in the trading sector caused by digitalisation

-In the midst of the retail transition, the achievement of business objectives requires an active approach and strong expertise in the development of digital services and online stores that are attractive to customers, and the use of a multi-channel approach with supporting customer communications.
-There is a risk that some of the traditional brick and mortar stores become unprofitable and that the progress of e-commerce and digital service development projects is outpaced by competitors.
-Competition can also be intensified by companies entering the value chain of trade by introducing new business models.
-In the food trade, the challenges in the development of e-commerce include the cost-efficiency of logistic operating models and the suitability of the existing store sites for e-commerce.
+As retail undergoes a major transformation, the achievement of business objectives requires an active approach and strong expertise in the development of digital services and online stores that are attractive to customers, and the use of a multichannel approach with supporting customer communications.
+Challenges in developing online food stores include the cost efficiency of logistical operating models and the suitability of existing store sites for online sales of food.
 According to its strategy, Kesko’s objective is to offer the best digital services in the trading sector.
-They include digital interaction with customers in all channels, targeted and personalised digital marketing, innovative e-commerce solutions, as well as customer-oriented mobile services.
-Dozens of digital business specialists have been recruited in order to achieve the objectives.
+This includes digital interaction with customers in all channels, targeted and personalised digital marketing, innovative e-commerce solutions, as well as customer-oriented mobile services.
+In order to achieve the objectives, Kesko has, among other things, recruited more digital business specialists.